-- marine mammals (including threatened/endangered and non-ESA listed species); - sea turtles (all are ESA listed species); and - fish and fisheries (including listed species and ichtyoplankton).
+- marine mammals (including threatened/endangered and non-ESA listed species); - sea turtles (all are ESA listed species); - fish and fisheries (including listed species and ichtyoplankton); and - other users of the OCS (space-use conflicts with military uses).

 3.2.
 MARINE MAMMALS